soumyarajde/HabitTracker/README.md

 # Habit Tracker App

-A python app to work create and manage habits.
+A python app designed to  create and manage habits.
 It creates daily and weekly habit objects and manages it.
 Managing include check-off, deactivation, activation and deletion.
 It also allows analyzing the habits.

 ## Table of Contents